what is a crm

 Hubspot CRM

-Hubspot is one of the most popular CRM systems available—and it’s free.
+Hubspot is one of the most popular CRM available—and it’s free.
 Compared to the other two solutions, it targets a broad range of businesses that have many different teams: sales people, marketers, customer service, operation managers.
 This means that there’s a bigger learning curve as there are many different features.

 While free, the most interesting features are locked behind the paid upgrades.
 However, smaller businesses can get started with the free version, and upgrade later if necessary.

-What does a CRM system cost?
+What does a CRM cost?

 Cost is a major barrier to adoption of Customer Relationship Management software, as the above-mentioned Gartner report demonstrates.
-33% of the respondents would like to spend less than £10 per user per month; another 33% are willing to go up to £50, while 24% would only consider a free CRM system.
+33% of the respondents would like to spend less than £10 per user per month; another 33% are willing to go up to £50, while 24% would only consider a free CRM.

 The need for a free tool is understandable, after all, small and medium-sized businesses often have a tight budget.
 Some are still managing customer relationships with pen and paper, spreadsheets, or rely solely on email communication.
 But how much does a CRM really cost, and are the free tools a real solution?